uwescience/dssg2021-redistricting/Virginia/README.md

 (B) adherence to established one person-one vote requirements; and (C) a compactness requirement justified by comparison to historically enacted plans in the state."

-The `VA_MeanSeatTest.ipynb` notebook explores the translation of this legislative text into a quantifable method.
+The `VA_MeanSeatTest.ipynb` notebook explores the translation of this legislative text into a quantifable method to assess the efficacy of this test.
 The `VA_Case_Study.py` explores some general partisan metrics that could be used as an alternative to the proposed mean seats test.